-- You must have the AQA Formulae and statistical tables booklet for A-level Mathematics and A-level Further Mathematics. - You should have a graphical or scientific calculator that meets the requirements of the specification. - You must ensure you have the other optional Question Paper/Answer Book for which you are entered (either Mechanics or Statistics).
-You will have 2 hours to complete both papers.
+- the AQA Formulae and statistical tables booklet for A-level Mathematics and A-level Further Mathematics - a graphical or scientific calculator that meets the requirements of the specification - the other optional Question Paper/Answer Book for which you are entered (EITHER Mechanics OR Statistics).
+You will have 2 hours to complete BOTH papers.